TCR Australia Touring Car Series: History

 The inaugural season of TCR Australia in 2019 featured a seven-round calendar run at Shannons Nationals events.
 The championship begun with 17 entries with eight manufacturers, Alfa Romeo, Audi, Holden, Honda, Hyundai, Renault, Subaru and Volkswagen represented.
 Supercars Championship teams Garry Rogers Motorsport, Kelly Racing and Matt Stone Racing were among the teams to prepare cars while former Bathurst 1000 winner Jason Bright became the championship's first race winner at Sydney Motorsport Park in a Volkswagen Golf GTI TCR.
 Will Brown, in a Hyundai i30 N TCR, won the two Sunday races at the first event and soon became a dominant force in the championship, winning four further races to wrap up the championship title at Sandown Raceway with one round to spare.
 The series featured a wide range of guest drivers who entered selected rounds of the championship, including World Touring Car Cup regulars Jean-Karl Vernay and Néstor Girolami, who each won races in their only appearance, and former Supercars champions Garth Tander and Russell Ingall.

 In 2020, TCR Australia planned to incorporate a round at Mount Panorama Circuit as part of the Bathurst 6 Hour Easter weekend, with the circuit to also host an international TCR endurance race later in the year.
 An additional non-championship event, known as the TCR Asia Pacific Cup, will appear at the Australian Grand Prix, which eventuated after a bid for TCR Australia to be a support event to the Adelaide 500 was rejected.

+The 2025 series was truncated by a lack of competitor interest.
+Attempts to revive the series with a more modest calendar based at The Bend Motorsport Park in 2026 were cancelled in March that year.